adjust/adobe_air_sdk/README.md

 ### <a id="background-tracking">Background tracking

-The default behaviour of the adjust SDK is to **pause sending HTTP requests while the app is in the background**.
+The default behaviour of the Adjust SDK is to **pause sending HTTP requests while the app is in the background**.
 You can change this in your `AdjustConfig` instance by calling the `setSendInBackground` method:

 ```actionscript
 var appToken:String = "{YourAppToken}";
 var environment:String = Environment.SANDBOX;

 var adjustConfig:AdjustConfig = new AdjustConfig(appToken, environment);

 adjustConfig.setSendInBackground(true);